rigljs/rigl/README.md

   <script>
     this.arrTwo = []

-    // create an Observer and fire the "get-arr" event when the R-ONE component is defined customElements.whenDefined('r-one').then(() => this.$observer().trigger('get-arr', this))
+    /* create an Observer and fire the "get-arr" event with the passing of the "this" keyword, which will be available in the second parameter of the event handler */ customElements.whenDefined('r-one').then(() => this.$observer().trigger('get-arr', this))
   </script>
 </r-two>